commitdev/zero/doc-site/docs/reference/module-definition.md

 | `outputDir`  | `string`  | local directory name for the module, gets commited to version control |

 ### Condition (module)
-Module conditions are considered during the templatint phase (`zero create`), based on parameters supplied from the project definition.
+Module conditions are considered during the templating phase (`zero create`), based on parameters supplied from the project definition.
 Modules can decide to have specific files or directories excluded from the user's project.
 For example if the user picks `userAuth: no`, we can exclude all the auth resources via templating.